danielmberry/fortune-100-company-press-release-language-analysis/readme.md

 ## Modeling

-By using binary classification models, I can determine whether or not press release language has changed by achieving an R2 score higher than the baseline for the data collected.
+By using binary classification models, I can determine whether or not press release language has changed by achieving an accuracy score higher than the baseline for the data collected.
 The baseline for this project is 0.539092.

-I tested two different types of models, Logistic Regression and KNearest Neighbors, and tested multiple different hyperparameters for each model.
+I tested two different types of models, Logistic Regression and KNearest Neighbors, and tested different hyperparameters for each model.

-For my Logistic Regression models, I tested the models with the penalty set to both 'l2' and 'none'.
-For the KNearest Neighbors models, I tested the models with n_neighbors set to 3, 5 and 8.
+For my Logistic Regression models, I tested the models with the `penalty` set to both 'l2' and 'none'.
+For the KNearest Neighbors models, I tested the models with `n_neighbors` set to 3, 5 and 8.
 The train, test and ROC-AUC scores for each model can be found in the table at the end of this section.

-Overall, the KNN model with n_neighbors set to 5 performed the best across train, test and ROC-AUC scores.
+Overall, the KNN model with `n_neighbors` set to 5 performed the best across train, test and ROC-AUC scores.
 As seen below in the confusion matrix created by the model's prediction on the test data, the model performed well on the test data, achieving an accuracy score of 0.77, well above the baseline 0.54.

 <img src="./assets/knn5_confusion_matrix.png"/>

-Additionally, the KNN model with n_neighbors set to 5 saw the highest ROC-AUC score out of the five models, with a score of almost 0.78.
+Additionally, the KNN model with `n_neighbors` set to 5 saw the highest ROC-AUC score out of the five models, with a score of almost 0.78.

 <img src="./assets/knn5_roc_curve.png"/>